 Lately I’ve found myself more and more impatient and concerned with what I’ve perceived as a lack of progress or growth in my walk with God.
-I haven’t felt like I’ve been learning a whole lot and I haven’t felt useful.
+I feel that I haven’t been learning a whole lot and I haven’t felt useful.
 God’s silence has made me feel uneasy to say the least.
-I’ve found myself doubting my usefulness, and even wondered at times, if perhaps God was just done with me.
+I’ve found myself doubting my usefulness, and even wondered at times, if perhaps God was done with me.

 Even when I was convinced that God was teaching me perseverance–to which I found myself delighted that I was still actually learning something–it wasn’t long before I forgot the lesson entirely in exchange for more self doubt.
 Again I was reminded to persevere.

 I guess I’m also learning that sometimes what we perceive as uneventful and useless is just part of the journey.
 If there’s a time for everything then there’s even a time when God says very little.
 Things may at times progress slowly, but I trust He’s still working.

 Will I persevere?
 You better believe I will!
 Does it sometimes feel like discipline?
 That it most definitely does, but somehow I know this isn’t pointless.

 I don’t know what awaits up ahead.
 I can’t see where this is going; and I can’t hear His voice clearly.
 All I know for certain is that seasons do change, and so does the scenery.

 “There is a right time for everything.
 Everything on earth has it’s special season.” –Ecclesiastes 3:1